phac-nml/irida/doc/user/user/project/index.md

 Start by [viewing the project members](#project-members).

-To remove a project member, click on the "Remove" button on the right-hand side of the table:
+To remove a project member, click on the remove button on the right-hand side of the table:

 ![Remove project member button.](images/remove-project-member-button.png)

-When you click the "Remove" button, you will be asked to confirm the project member removal:
+When you click the remove button, you will be asked to confirm the project member removal:

 ![Remove project member confirmation dialog.](images/remove-project-member-confirm.png)